 cuML¶

 scikit-learn is CPU-only.
-For large datasets — tens of thousands of samples, hundreds of features — algorithms like RandomForest, KNN, DBSCAN, and PCA become bottlenecks.
-Cross-validation and hyperparameter search multiply the problem: a 5-fold grid search over 20 candidates means 100 fits, each one CPU-bound.
-On a 64-core machine, this is tolerable.
-On a laptop, it is hours.
+For large datasets — tens of thousands of samples, hundreds of features — RandomForest, KNN, DBSCAN and PCA become bottlenecks, and cross-validation multiplies the problem: a 5-fold grid search over 20 candidates is 100 fits, each one CPU-bound.

 Parameters¶